Home-Automation-Project/Home-Automation-Overview/outdoors/computerized/bird_feeder.md

   }
   delay(50);
 }
+`
 5) Classifier server (Python/FastAPI + ONNXRuntime)

-What it does
+*What it does*:

-Receives JPEG → decodes with Pillow/OpenCV
+* Receives JPEG → decodes with Pillow/OpenCV

-(Optional) Runs a bird detector to crop the feeder perch (else uses center crop)
+* (Optional) Runs a bird detector to crop the feeder perch (else uses center crop)

-Runs a species classifier (ONNX/TFLite) → top-K species
+* Runs a species classifier (ONNX/TFLite) → top-K species

-Saves snapshot + JSON to disk/SQLite
+* Saves snapshot + JSON to disk/SQLite

-Publishes MQTT event: home/birds/<device>/event
+* Publishes MQTT event: home/birds/<device>/event

-You can start with classifier-only (no detector) if the frame is clean (single bird close to center).
+* You can start with classifier-only (no detector) if the frame is clean (single bird close to center).
 If you want robustness with multiple objects, add a lightweight detector (e.g., MobileNet-SSD or YOLO-n) and then classify the crop.

 Install
+`
 python -m venv .venv
 source .venv/bin/activate
-pip install fastapi uvicorn[standard] pillow onnxruntime opencv-python paho-mqtt sqlite-utils
+pip install fastapi uvicorn[standard] pillow onnxruntime opencv-python paho-mqtt sqlite-utils `

 server_birds.py
+`
 import io, os, time, json, sqlite3, uuid from pathlib import Path from typing import List